sainikhith/sainikhith.github.io/_posts/2021-06-09-Finding-Prime-Numbers-With-Python.md

 The calculation took 0.03126120567321777 seconds.

 ```
 Awesome!
-It found 99991 prime numbers between 2 and 100,000 in a fraction of a second!
+It found 99991 prime numbers between 2 and 100,000 in a tiny fraction of a second!
 Let's go for something really large, say a million...

 ```ruby